opentracing-contrib/java-grpc/README.md

     ...
     .build();

-ServerTracingInterceptor serverInterceptor = new ServerTracingInterceptor
+TracingServerInterceptor serverInterceptor = new TracingServerInterceptor
     .Builder(tracer)
     ...
     .withServerSpanDecorator(new ServerSpanDecorator() {